uqlibrary/uqlibrary-react-toolbox/src/Charts/README.md

 # Charts

-various charts for UQ Library applications
+various charts for UQ Library applications, sample data is available in `/data/*`

 ## AuthorsPublicationsPerYearChart